 This course offers seniors the opportunity to further develop the writing process and product for fiction, creative nonfiction, and nonfiction writing.
 In addition, students will study two fiction and/or nonfiction book club selections during the semester.
-This is a writing intensive course for students who will study in any type of postsecondary setting.
-Students will work on written communication skills in such units as the college application/scholarship essay (creative nonfiction), the character sketch, short stories, short dramatic scenes, research analysis, a news feature story, and a senior manifesto.
-As we work on all types of written communication, plan on brushing up on sentence construction, grammar, mechanics, and appropriate word choice.
+This is a writing course for students who will study in any type of postsecondary setting.
+Students will work on written communication skills in such units as the college application/ scholarship essay (creative nonfiction), the character sketch, short stories, short dramatic scenes, research analysis, a news feature story, and a senior manifesto.
+Plan on brushing up on sentence construction, grammar, mechanics, and appropriate word choice.
 Regardless of your future studies or career path, you will leave this course with a greater awareness of and confidence in your role as a writer of many genres.